starknet-edu/starknet-messaging-bridge/README.md

+# DISCLAIMER
+Hello Starknet community, this repository is not updated with the latest Cairo syntax and hence, we do not recommend to attempt this tutorial as of today.
+If you are interested in contributing to the repository to update the tutorial, please create a PR and tag me @gyan0890 on it and we will be happy to support you with the process.

+A great resource to get you up to speed with the new Cairo syntax in a Starknet context is [Chapter 2 of the Starknet Book](https://book.starknet.io/chapter_2/index.html).

+You can also ping me(@gyanlakshmi) on Telegram to help you assign the right tasks.

 # StarkNet messaging bridge

 Welcome!
 This is an automated workshop that will explain how to use the StarkNet L1 <-> L2 messaging bridge to create powerful cross layer applications.